hodzanassredin/hodzanassredin.github.com/_posts/2016-05-06-cassandra_deploy_azure.md

 fab -R cassandra_any cassandra_set_schema:user,password
 {% endhighlight %}

 Now our cluster is ready to use.
-You could use public ips as the cluster adress.
+You could use public ips as the cluster address.

 # Recommended reading: